Poll shows some strength for Cuomo, AG James

-Poll shows AG James could be a stronger candidate than Cuomo against GOP in a run for governor
+Poll shows AG James could be stronger than Cuomo against GOP in a run for governor

-ALBANY – A new poll shows Democratic Gov. Andrew M. Cuomo would still beat a Republican for re-election next year in a hypothetical matchup despite the scandals Cuomo faces, but state Attorney General Letitia James who is investigating some of those scandals would do better.
+ALBANY — A new poll shows Democratic Gov. Andrew M. Cuomo would beat a Republican for reelection next year in a hypothetical matchup despite the controversies Cuomo faces, but state Attorney General Letitia James would do better.

-Cuomo faces the biggest political fight of his career over sexual harassment allegations, his $5.1 million memoir on leadership released during the COVID-19 pandemic, and the U.S. Justice Department’s probe into his handling of the virus in nursing homes that left more than 15,000 residents dead.
-The Democrat-led Assembly is investigating many of those accusations against Cuomo that could lead to impeachment proceedings.
+Cuomo faces the biggest political fight of his career over sexual harassment allegations, questions about his $5.1 million memoir on leadership released during the COVID-19 pandemic, and the U.S. Justice Department’s probe into his handling of the virus in nursing homes.
+The Democratic-led Assembly also is investigating many of those accusations, which could lead to impeachment proceedings.

 James, a first-term attorney general, hasn’t announced any interest in running for governor.
 But her investigation of Cuomo’s scandals has raised expectations by her supporters.